 Chinese death rituals follow a rich cultural tradition dating back to the earliest dynasties.
-Today's Chinese family still follows those traditions with a few small exceptions.
+Chinese families still follow these traditions with a few small exceptions.

-While some traditional Chinese death rituals use the three-humped rectangle shaped casket, more modern Chinese use the Western-style caskets.
+While some traditional Chinese death rituals use the rectangularly shaped casket with three humps, more modern Chinese use the Western-style caskets.

 Preparation of the Body

 Before the body is placed in the casket, it must be:

 - Washed with care and dusted with talcum powder.